jimbrig/KaaS/Resources/Highlights/Readwise/Articles/How to Make Yourself Into a Learning Machine.md

 - Notes get into my Zettelkasten from the highlights in my Readwise.
 Readwise has a feature called Daily Review which shows me about 15 of my book highlights every day.
   If I think a highlight is important, I’ll create a new note in my Zettelkasten and start connecting it with others.
 For example this is a note about the controversy zippers created when they first came into use:
 - You’ll see in my Zettelkasten I put in the original quote, then the source, and then write a small commentary on it.
   Then I’ll start connecting this to other notes.
-One way to do that is with tags, and you’ll see that I added a #pessimism tag to the note.
+One way to do that is with tags, and you’ll see that I added a tag to the note.
   But my system also lets me create links directly to other notes as well.
   You’ll see on the right-hand side I have a full-text search prompt.
 To find other notes to connect it to, I might start by searching “pessimism”:
 - I have three main areas I throw tasks into: